epics-modules/opcua/OPC_UA_Security.md

 An IOC using the OPC UA Device Support is considered to be a production system.
 As such, it has to be fully configured and supplied with the certificates needed to connect to the configured OPC UA servers.
 Other than general purpose and example clients, the IOC cannot interactively create self-signed certificates or change the trust for a certificate that a server presents.

+An easy way to obtain OPC UA server certificates (to put them in the IOC's certificate store) is using a general purpose client (e.g., the `UaExpert` tool) to connect to the server, trust its certificate, and copy the file from that client's certificate store.
+(You can also import it into your certificate management tool, see below.)

 ### Certificate Store Setup

 The iocShell command `opcuaSetupPKI` sets the location(s) for the certificate store.
 The IOC needs to have read access to all files in the PKI store, further access should not be granted as this might compromise security.